Exmaralda-Org/teispeechtools/README.md

 The names of CLI commands corresponds to those of the TEILicht web services.

-The names of the options of the wrapper script correspond to those of the parameters used in the Java library.
+The names of the options CLI correspond to those of the parameters used in the Java library.
 However, some abbreviations are possible and `CamelCase` was converted to [`kebab-case`](https://stackoverflow.com/questions/11273282/whats-the-name-for-hyphen-separated-case).
 To see all options, execute the wrapper script once.